Chart Color Schemes

 Age

-The median age in The Basin is 39 years, which is slightly higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
-Compared to Greater Melbourne, The Basin has a notably higher proportion of individuals aged 55-64 (13.5% locally) and a lower proportion of those aged 25-34 (8.6%).
-Post-2021 Census data shows that the population aged 15-24 grew from 11.4% to 14.3%, while the 75-84 cohort increased from 3.8% to 5.5%.
+The median age in The Basin is 39 years, which is higher than Greater Melbourne's average of 37 years and close to the national average of 38 years.
+Compared to Greater Melbourne, The Basin has a notably higher proportion of people aged 55-64 (13.5% locally) and a lower proportion of those aged 25-34 (8.6%).
+Post-2021 Census data shows the population aged 15-24 grew from 11.4% to 14.3%, while the 75-84 cohort increased from 3.8% to 5.5%.
 Conversely, the 25-34 age group declined from 12.1% to 8.6%.
 Population forecasts for 2041 indicate significant demographic changes in The Basin.
-The 75-84 age group is projected to grow by 40%, reaching 333 people from 237.
-Residents aged 65 and older are expected to represent 68% of the population growth, while the 55-64 and 0-4 age cohorts are anticipated to experience population declines.
+Notably, the 75-84 age group is expected to grow by 40%, reaching 333 people from 237.
+Residents aged 65 and older will represent 68% of this growth.
+Meanwhile, the 55-64 and 0-4 age cohorts are projected to experience population declines.